boatd/boatd/README.rst

 - ``GET``

   Returns attributes about the current state of the boat.
+Example output:

   .. code:: json